mkomod/mkomod.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I'll be attending ICML this year to present my work on Logistic Variational Bayes.
+I'll be attending ICML this year to present my work on <a href="/assets/pdf/viper.pdf">Logistic Variational Bayes</a>.
 If you're around please do send me a message, you can reach me <a href="mailto:mk1019@ic.ac.uk">here</a>